neilzone/LUKS-Encrypt-Raspberry-Pi-OS-Bullseye/README.md

 `mkdir /tmp/boot`
 `mount /dev/mmcblk0p1 /tmp/boot/`
 `/tmp/boot/install/3.disk_encrypt_initramfs.sh`

-The script above copies all your data to the flash drive because Luks deletes everything when it's encrypting the partition.
+This copies your microSD card to your flash drive.
+This is because the LUKS encryption process deletes everything when it is encrypting the partition.
+When the process is completed, the script will copy it back again to the microSD card.

+Be patient: this can take a long time.

-When luks encrypts the root partition it will ask you to type `YES` (in uppercase) then the decryption password twice.
+When LUKS encrypts the root partition it will ask you to type `YES` (in uppercase).
+You **must** use uppercase.

-**watch out if you used CAPS LOCK to type the YES**
-So add a new **strong** password to your liking.
+You will be asked to choose a decryption password, and enter it twice.

+It will then encrypt your microSD card.

-Then Luks will ask for the decryption password again so we can copy the data back from the flash drive to the root partition.
+When finished, LUKS will ask for the decryption password again.
+It unlocks the microSD card, and then copies back the data from the microSD card.

+When finished, remove your USB flash drive.

-Execute the following command at the bash console:
+Then, execute the following command at the bash console:
 `reboot -f`

-We're dropped again to the initramfs, this is still normal
+As before, it will boot into the initramfs shell.
+This is because it cannot unlock your microSD card's encrypted partition, to boot Raspberry Pi OS.

 # 4: Unlock the drive to boot into Raspberry Pi OS

-Execute the following commands at the bash console:
+Execute the following commands at the initramfs shell:
 `mkdir /tmp/boot`
 `mount /dev/mmcblk0p1 /tmp/boot/`
 `/tmp/boot/install/4.luks_open.sh`

 Type in your decryption password again.

 When it drops back to the initramfs prompt, type `exit`.

-The system should resume booting as normal, at this point all the data is encrypted already, we just need to rebuild the initramfs.
+The system should resume booting, and will boot into Raspberry Pi OS.

 # 5: Configure so you do not need to boot into initramfs each time

 Run script: `/boot/install/5.rebuild_initram.sh`

-There it is, once you reboot it will ask for the decrypt password again every time now.

-Some notes:
-* There is probably an easier way to do this using chroot so you don't need to reboot so much but I don't know how to do it yet.
-* I added expect to the initramfs hook because I'll probably add another script to auto generate a strong password, it can be removed though.
+This step means you do not need to boot first into initramfs and unlock the drive, before it continues to boot.

+# 6: configure unlocking over SSH

+Because you have used LUKS, you need to enter your passphrase to reboot your Raspberry Pi.

+You can [enable remote unlocking of the microSD card over SSH](https://neilzone.co.uk/2021/06/unlocking-a-luks-encrypted-partition-via-ssh-on-debian-10), before it boots into Raspberry Pi OS.